 The La Manok Island or La Manoc Island serves as a pit stop for the fishermen, since this Island is close to the Island of Carnaza, Daanbantayan Cebu where most of the fishermen came from.
+It is located in the Visayan sea between Masbate and Cebu, but geographically speaking, it is part of Masbate.
 The whole island does not own a resident here, but there’s a three humble house made from a bamboo and covered with a beautiful weave coconut frond as well as the roof.
 This serves as the rest house of the fishermen from their fishing trips.
 There are three small islands that composed La Manok Island.
 The first Island owns a high and big limestone that looks like a mushroom when you view it from afar.
 This Island is actually tied to the other side of the Island through the white sandbar as this where probably the name of the Island came from.
 The “La Manok” is a Bisaya term that means “The chicken-less Island” in which the white sandbar connects the Hen and the Cock.

 I was in awe the moment I traipse my two little itchy feet with the bluish water and pale color of the sand.
 I was also overwhelmed by the primitive surroundings, white sand bar and the beautiful pebble beach.
 What this cloistered island can promise to every visitor who would soon go down their foot here is the stunning view of an area of water that speaks so much of its innate beauty.
 We were actually not that lucky to truly see the visible white sand bar, since its already high tide during our visit, but you can still see the sandbar that has been covered by the turquoise waters.